Admission to the AAS: Nursing (RN) Program

 The following criteria are used to determine admission to the program:

 - Successful completion of a State-approved practical nursing program.
-Completion of the practical nursing course of study DOES NOT ASSURE admission into the AAS: Nursing (RN) Program
+Completion of the practical nursing course of study DOES NOT ENSURE admission into the AAS: Nursing (RN) Program

 - Current students enrolled in NCCC's Certificate of Practical Nursing program may be provisionally accepted until successful completion of the NYS comprehensive nursing exam.